A legacy that started with a lunch

-The first Women of the Year Lunch – which honoured, equally, 500 exceptional women – was the brainchild of Tony (Antonella) Lothian, a 33-year-old mother of six.
+The first Women of the Year Lunch in 1955 – at which 500 exceptional women were honoured – was the brainchild of Tony (Antonella) Lothian, a 33-year-old mother of six.
 It took place at a time when Britain was radically changing as a result of the war and the Labour government that followed, which she voted for, and was the first of its kind.

-Tony had championed the underdog since her early years in Italy with her Italian mother’s family, and school in Nazi Germany.
-Here, in 1938, aged 16, she found out from a cleaner about the persecution of the Jews but could not get anyone to talk about it.
-She wrote: ‘Childhood loneliness was lifted by daydreaming, nearly always about my leading a campaign against injustice.’
+From her childhood in Italy, Tony had always championed the underdog.
+Whilst at school in Nazi Germany, aged 16, she found out from a cleaner about the persecution of the Jews and was frustrated and dismayed that she couldn’t get anyone to talk openly about it.
+Later she wrote: ‘Childhood loneliness was lifted by daydreaming, nearly always about my leading a campaign against injustice.’

 Tony did not want to use the lunch to elevate the already famous; she preferred to find special women who had not been noticed.
 Many of her unknowns went on to become well known.